The IBM i Decision Deserves a Partner Who’s Walked Every Path, Not a Vendor Selling One

 The Problem with Vendor-Led Recommendations

-What you actually need is a structured evaluation process led by people who have done all three: futurized on IBM i, built hybrid environments, and executed full platform migrations.
-People who can tell you, with specificity, what each path costs, where each path breaks down, and which one fits your actual situation.
+What you need is a structured evaluation from people who’ve actually done all three: futurized on IBM i, built hybrid environments, and executed full platform migrations.
+People who can tell you, with specificity, what each path costs, where it breaks down, and which one fits your situation.

 The Three Paths